pgecsenyi/accountant/README.md

     * `-alg`: the algorithm to use (`crc32`, `md5`, `sha1`, `sha256`, `sha512`).
     * `-outchk`: the path of the output CSV.
     * `-bp`: base path, this part of `indir`'s path will not be written in the output.
 Optional.
+    * `-missingonly`: if set to true `true`, checksums will be calculated for missing files only.
+In this case you will also have to provide an input CSV (`-inchk`).
+Optional, the default value is `false`.
+    * `-inchk`: the path of the earlier generated CSV.
+Optional, ignored when `-missingonly=false`.
   * `-task compare`: compare the content of a directory with an earlier snapshot and produce a file containing old name: new name pairs as well as a new CSV file with the updated filenames.
     * `-indir`: the directory to calculate checksums for.
     * `-alg`: the algorithm to use (`crc32`, `md5`, `sha1`, `sha256`, `sha512`).